endergreen12/pjsekai-frida-scripts/README.md

   For example, if you want to keep post-processing but don't want DoF, set this true and target array to `['"Main Camera"', '"Sekai Dof Track"']`

-- removeMeshOffTrack

-  In some MV, characters may become disappeared due to staging

-  This option prevents it

-- ENABLE_THIRD_PERSON

-  As the name suggests

-- changeFOV

-  As the name suggests

-- targetFOV

-  Specify the fov value that will be applied when changeFOV is true

 ---

-For reverseTargetJudge and removeMeshOffTrack please note that they might not work
+For reverseTargetJudge and Remove Meshoff tracks option please note that they might not work

 This is because the script will remove tracks with a specific name, but the track supposed to remove may have a different name, so in that case it has no effect